Oliveralr/snaptweet/README.md

 # SnapTweet

-I tiny Node app which automatically deletes your tweets after 24 hours, a bit like Snapchat.
+A tiny Node app which automatically deletes your tweets after 24 hours, a bit like Snapchat.

 ## Setup